 Note: Details regarding research translation training courses will be updated as further information is received.

-- Bond University has courses in Evidence Based Medicine (EMB) practice, Systematic Reviews and Diagnostics.
-For further information go to http://www.crebp.net.au/
+- Bond University has courses in Evidence Based Practice (EBP), Systematic Reviews and Diagnostics.
+For further information please visit the Centre for Research in Evidence Based Practice website.

 Joanna Briggs Institute

 Clinical Fellowship Program